quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 Since QUIC does not provide guaranteed delivery of steam data for reset streams, it is possible that a receiver is unable to read critical information.
-In the example above, a reset stream can cause the receiver to a fail to associate incoming streams with their respective subcomponent of the application.
+In the example above, a reset stream can cause the receiver to fail to associate incoming streams with their respective subcomponent of the application.
 Therefore, it is desirable that the receiver can rely on the delivery of critical information to applications, even if the QUIC stream is reset before